The Callisto Protocol: Development

 The Callisto Protocol was designed for the PlayStation 5 and Xbox Series X/S, in addition to other platforms.
 Schofield stated his intent was "really trying to make the scariest game on next-gen platforms" in the same way that Dead Space had been considered on its release for the PlayStation 3 and Xbox 360.
 He stated that the game takes advantage of new lighting techniques and 3D audio systems offered by the new consoles, as well as haptic feedback that the PlayStation 5's DualSense controller provides, to create deep immersion for the player in the game.
 Striking Distance Studios Chief Technical Officer Mark James said the game was developed with "maximum realism" in mind.
-It uses Unreal Engine 4.
-Krafton and Striking Distance have partnered with Skybound Entertainment for release of the game, as Skybound sees potential for additional multimedia opportunities beyond the video game for the concept.
+It was developed using Unreal Engine 4.
+Krafton and Striking Distance partnered with Skybound Entertainment for the game's distribution, as Skybound saw potential for expanding the concept through other media.

 In September 2022, Schofield released a tweet outlining development on the game that some interpreted as a glorification of crunch culture.
 This led to online backlash, including from Bloomberg reporter Jason Schreier, who had reported on crunch culture in the past.
 Schofield later deleted the tweet and issued an apology.
 In an interview with Inverse, Schofield took responsibility for crunching his staff, and promised that crunch is "not a thing that happens in our next project or any future project."

 The game's development and marketing costs was reported to be 200 billion won (£132m/ US$161.5m).

 Following the release of The Final Transmission DLC in June 2023, Striking Distance announced in August it would lay off 32 employees to "realign the studio’s priorities."